Select your cookie preferences

-Tables - Amazon Simple Storage Service
+Tables in S3 table buckets - Amazon Simple Storage Service

 When you create a table, Amazon S3 automatically generates a warehouse location for the table.
-This is a unique S3 location stores objects associated with the table.
+This is a unique S3 location that stores objects associated with the table.
 The following example shows the format of a warehouse location:

 s3://63a8e430-6e0b-46f5-k833abtwr6s8tmtsycedn8s4yc3xhuse1b--table-s3